The James Fitzgerald Legacy

 “To preserve, protect, and promote . . .”

-This mission has guided the Fitzgerald Legacy since its founding over fifty years ago, and continues to inform our work since the gift of the artist’s estate to the Monhegan Museum of Art & History by his heirs in 2003.
+This purpose has guided the Fitzgerald Legacy since its founding over fifty years ago, and continues to inform our work since the gift of the artist’s estate to the Monhegan Museum of Art & History by his heirs in 2003.
 Operating within the museum’s framework, the Legacy encourages the study and appreciation of his art by: promoting scholarship, including the development of a Catalogue Raisonné; improving public accessibility through exhibitions, publications, and educational programs; and utilizing state of the art conservation for the preservation of the artwork and his historic artist home and studio, both built by Rockwell Kent in the first decade of the twentieth century.

 Shortly after his seventy-second birthday, James Fitzgerald died suddenly while on a painting trip to Ireland on the island of Aranmore, off the coast of Donegal, in April 1971.
 Some years before Fitzgerald had named his dear friends and patrons, Anne and Edgar Hubert, as heirs and executors of his estate.
 The Fitzgerald Estate comprised all his remaining artwork, as well as the buildings and contents of his home and studio on Monhegan Island, both built by Rockwell Kent in the first decade of the 20th century.